Dave Hill (politician)

-David Stanley Hill (known as Dave Hill) (born 10 October 1945) is a British Marxist politician, academic and educational activist.
-He is Research Professor (Emeritus) in Education at Anglia Ruskin University, Chelmsford, England, and also Visiting Professor at the National and Kapodistrian University of Athens, Greece, and in the Social Policy Research Centre at Middlesex University, London.
+David Stanley Hill (born 10 October 1945) is a British Marxist politician, academic and educational activist.
+He is Research Professor (Emeritus) in Education at Anglia Ruskin University, Chelmsford, England, and also visiting professor at the National and Kapodistrian University of Athens, Greece, and in the Social Policy Research Centre at Middlesex University, London.
 He was an elected Labour Party councillor for East Sussex County Council and Brighton Borough Council in the 1970s and 1980s and has been a candidate in thirteen local, national and European elections since 1972, most recently as Parliamentary Candidate in Hove and Portslade in the 2015 general election for the Trade Unionist and Socialist Coalition (TUSC).
-In Britain he is currently a member of the Labour Left Alliance and Anti-Capitalist Resistance, the British section of and the Fourth International.
+In Britain, he is currently a member of the Labour Left Alliance, the Socialist Labour Network, and the Campaign for a New Workers Party.

 Early life

 Dave Hill was brought up in a working-class family from the East End of London.
 His mother was a dressmaker and his father, a cabinet maker and carpenter.
 Hill became the first in his family to go to a grammar school; he attended Westlain Grammar School in Brighton.

 Hill studied Politics and Modern History at Manchester University and subsequently gained master's degrees, one in politics and another in Education at the University of Sussex and a PhD at the London University Institute of Education under the supervision of Geoff Whitty.
 During the late 1970s and the early 1980s, he worked as a part-time photo-journalist for some of the Left Press in Britain, covering elections in Portugal, Spain, and France for New Socialist, Labour Weekly and Tribune.